cheng-zhao/libast/README.md

 -   `size`: number of characters (without the `'\0'` for termination), if this variable indicates a string;
 -   `dtype`: datatype of this variable: `AST_DTYPE_BOOL`, `AST_DTYPE_INT`, `AST_DTYPE_LONG`, `AST_DTYPE_FLOAT`, `AST_DTYPE_DOUBLE`, or `AST_DTYPE_STRING`.

-This function sets only one variable for once, and performs type casting if necessary.
-It returns `0` on success, and a non-zero integer on error.
+This function returns `0` on success, and a non-zero integer on error.
+It sets only one variable for once, and performs type casting if necessary.
+This is relatively inefficient if the user has already variables with the same data type as the expression, and would like to supply all of them at once.
+Therefore, this way of setting variables is not necessary in some cases for non-boolean-type expressions.

 <sub>[\[TOC\]](#table-of-contents)</sub>